 - 1.1 This background paper has been prepared to draw together the evidence base that has been used to inform the preparation of the Fermanagh and Omagh Local Development Plan (LDP) 2030.
 It is one of a suite of topic-based background papers that should be read alongside the LDP to understand the rationale and justification for the policies proposed within the draft Plan Strategy. - 1.2 It updates the Position Paper prepared and published as the baseline evidence for the Preferred Options Paper (POP) in October 2016 and which identified the key issues that need to be addressed by the LDP.
+It has been further updated to reflect the latest available tourism statistics.
+The changes affect paragraph 1.3 and all of Section 4.0.

-The paper provides:-
+The paper provides: -

 - (i) the regional context for formulating Local Development Plan policies for tourism development along with other Government policy objectives for this sector; - (ii) the existing local area plan context; - (iii) an assessment of the tourism base in Fermanagh and Omagh; - (iv) future tourism potential. - 1.3 Tourism is recognised as the world's fastest growing industry, encompassing a very wide range of activities including travel and visits for business, professional and domestic purposes as well as for holidays and recreation.
-In 2013, The World Travel & Tourism Council (WTTC) estimated that the industry contributed 9.5% to the global economy and continues to outperform the wider economy in terms of economic growth (3% vs 2%).
-In 2017, tourism contributed £926.1m to the Northern Ireland economy, supporting 58,042 jobs across the Province in 2015 (NISRA 2018). - 1.4 Through utilising existing environmental, historical, cultural and geographic assets, tourism can be a key economic driver capable of stimulating further growth and development opportunities.
+In 2019, The World Travel & Tourism Council (WTTC) estimated that the industry contributed 10.3% to the global economy and continues to outperform the wider economy in terms of economic growth (3.5% vs 2.5%).
+In 2018, tourism contributed £968m to the Northern Ireland economy, supporting 64,856 jobs across the Province in 2017 (NISRA 2019). - 1.4 Through utilising existing environmental, historical, cultural and geographic assets, tourism can be a key economic driver capable of stimulating further growth and development opportunities.
 Tourism can benefit the assets on which it depends for example through assisting in the financing of conservation or enhancement initiatives.
 In towns and cities tourism can contribute positively to urban regeneration.
 In rural areas, tourism is important to the development of the rural economy by offering, for example, opportunities for farm diversification. - 1.5 The World Tourism Organisation (WTO) promotes sustainable tourism and defines this as: "tourism that meets the needs of present tourists and host regions while protecting and enhancing opportunity for the future."
 Sustainable tourism development is brought about by balancing the needs of tourists and progressing the tourism industry along with protecting the assets of the destination.
 The land use planning system has a key role in managing tourism-related development through planning policies that provide a framework for identifying appropriate development opportunities and safeguarding tourism assets from harmful development.